prototypefund/SDD-Aggregator/data/make_stations_with_ags/README.md

 Hystreet delivers only city and street name for each station.
 However, we need to know the location and the AGS.
-The `make_stations_with_ags.py` script finds the approximate position by online lookup (Nominatim) and then finds the AGS by nearest-neighbour search of each "Gemeinde" in `data-gemeindeschluessel.csv`.
+The `make_stations_with_ags.py` script finds the approximate position by online lookup (Nominatim) and then finds the AGS using `coords_to_kreis.py` (from this repo).

-Required input file: `data-gemeindeschluessel.csv`

 Output file: `stations_with_ags.csv`